The number of the beast

 But why was Rome called Babylon?
 Because she had followed in Babylon’s perverse ways of spiritual prostitution and persecution of God’s people to secure her wealth and power.
 The “spirit” of Rome was merely the current manifestation of this “spirit” of Babylon, this heart and mentality of unfaithfulness against God, embracing of his enemies, and hatred of his people.
 The political government of Rome worked together and cooperated with Roman paganism and false religion.
 The two served to consolidate each other’s power over the masses and helped each other become increasingly wealthy.

-Many Bible teachers believe that this prostitute, Babylon, represents all false religions and faiths (including corrupted forms of Christianity).
+Many Bible teachers believe this prostitute, Babylon, represents all false religions and faiths (including corrupted forms of Christianity).
 Religion, as opposed to genuine faith in Christ, has prostituted itself and committed adultery with those who hold the power and wealth of the world.
 It has “deceived the nations with your sorceries” and slaughtered those who remain faithful to the true God (Revelation 18:23-24).
 But one day all this false religious perversion and obscenity will come crashing down.

 Doomed to destruction.

 Chapter 18 vividly describes the downfall of this seemingly great power.
 Her fall will be so sudden and so devastating it will shock the world and cause those who partnered in her adulteries to mourn for her.
 Apparently, God will allow the Antichrist to have a hand in the destruction of this long-standing false religious system (17:16-17).
-Remember that he will “exalt himself and defy everything that people call god and every object of worship [2 Thessalonians 2:4].”
+Remember he will “exalt himself and defy everything that people call god and every object of worship [2 Thessalonians 2:4].”
 It seems poetic justice for God to use a false christ to destroy the false religions of the world that put their faith in this Satanic figure rather than the one true God.
 Of course, any success the Antichrist enjoys will be extremely short-lived.

 It’s appropriate for us to close this section with the warning God gives to his people regarding this seductive adultery of false religion, this spirit of the age: